 - Amend all information that is inaccurate immediately.

-- Destroy all personal data that is no longer needed or out-of-date.
-This could involve deleting computer files, shredding documents, or formatting hard drives securely so that all information is permanently erased and inaccessible.
+- Destroy all personal data that is no longer needed or is out of date.
+This could involve deleting computer files, shredding documents or formatting hard drives securely so that all information is permanently erased and inaccessible.

 - Adhere to the disposal of records schedule, which states the duration that certain types of personal information can be retained before they must be destroyed.
 Note that some stipulations are legally required while others are recommended for best practice.

 If your school holds any personal data for longer than it is required, you will violate the Data Protection Act.

 You must never acquire or process data in a manner that fails to relate to its intended purpose.

 For example, data received relating to pupils’ assessments should never be published on the school’s website.
 When you determine what kind of information could be deemed excessive, we recommend investigating school forms and outlining which data is critical for the forms’ intended purpose.
 Any additional information should be marked as excessive and should not be collected.

 What should be covered in a school data protection policy?

 The purpose of a school Data Protection Policy is to educate all staff on how to process personal information fairly and safely.
 Your official school policy should provide practical guidance on how data can and cannot be handled, stored or published.
 All of this information must be regularly shared with employees.
 All school staff must receive adequate training on the confidentiality of personal information.

 Your Data Protection Policy must highlight how individuals can use the school intranet, internet and email for private communications safely and securely.
 There must also be guidelines covering security issues that are apparent when staff and pupils access the school intranet from outside of the school campus.
 This could be on a smartphone, tablet, laptop or desktop device.